minhthy1016/mlops_hackathon_2023/mlops-t-nexts-ver01-public/README.md

 # MLOps Marathon 2023 - Sample solution

-This repository is the sample solution for MLOps Marathon 2023.
+This repository is the step by step guides for MLOps Marathon 2023 team T-NEXTS.

 ## Quickstart